An Empirical Study of Multi-Agent Collaboration for Automated Research: Experiments and Results

+We evaluate two candidate-level training budgets, $T=300s$ and $T=600s$, applied to each training job rather than to an entire round or run.
+To ensure a fair comparison, all three systems share the same benchmark configuration, target file, validation metric, preflight rules, and single-GPU environment within each budget setting.
+LLM inference, preflight checking, and engineer debugging are excluded from the budget.
+Because the subagent system can generate up to three worker proposals and one coordinator proposal per round, we report not only rounds but also proposal counts, failure counts, and cumulative training time.

+In our experiments, we use \texttt{glm-4.7} and \texttt{glm-4.6v}~\cite{hong2025glm} as agent backbones.
+The single-agent baseline uses one \texttt{glm-4.6v} worker that observes the main branch codebase and global memory, sequentially generates one proposal, executes training, and retains a modification only if it improves \texttt{val\_bpb}.
+The subagent mode uses three \texttt{glm-4.6v} workers and a \texttt{glm-4.7} coordinator.
+The agent teams mode uses three specialist roles, architecture, optimizer/schedule, and efficiency/memory, executed in a fixed six-turn relay, with a \texttt{glm-4.7} engineer triggered only when the final shared candidate crashes during training.

 To empirically evaluate the efficacy of the proposed multi-agent topologies, we tracked their ability to improve the target model's performance over successive research rounds.
 The primary evaluation metric is the absolute reduction in the validation bits per byte, denoted as $\Delta \texttt{val\_bpb}$, where a higher positive value indicates a more successful optimization of the underlying architecture and hyperparameters.
-The results across two distinct computational budget constraints $\mathcal{T}_{max} = 300$s (left) and $\mathcal{T}_{max} = 600$s (right) are shown in Fig.~\ref{fig:ar_progress}.
+The results across two distinct computational budget constraints $\mathcal{T}_{max} = 300s$ (left) and $\mathcal{T}_{max} = 600s$ (right) are shown in Fig.~\ref{fig:ar_progress}.
 The single-agent baseline shows a moderate initial improvement but then plateaus quickly.
 Constrained by its linear trial-and-error nature, it struggles to escape local optima once the obvious hyperparameter tweaks are exhausted.
 Subagent mode demonstrates a distinct early-stage advantage.
-By parallelizing the search space and executing short-duration trials, it rapidly accumulates localized improvements on $\Delta \texttt{val\_bpb}$.
+By parallelizing proposal generation and evaluating multiple candidate directions within each round, it rapidly accumulates localized improvements on $\Delta \texttt{val\_bpb}$.
 The centralized coordinator successfully merges these independent gains.
 Conversely, agent teams show a slower initial improvement.
 Because this topology invests significant context window and API calls into pre-execution deliberation among experts~\cite{yao2023tree,yao2022react}, fewer actual training runs are executed within the short time limit.